Heatwaves in vineyards: How winemakers fight them - Decanter

 Heatwaves in vineyards – What are the risks?

-Winemakers need to know how to tackle unexpected heat, as shown by the recent ‘Lucifer’ heatwave hitting southern Europe, and record-breaking high temperatures in Oregon and down the US west coast.
+Winemakers need to know how to tackle unexpected heat, as shown by the recent heatwaves in France, but what are the risks to consider?

 Loss of acidity